Approved adjustments seek to ease current and future crowding at Rosemount high and middle school

 action is part of larger effort to address projected growth

-District 196 is proposing to adjust middle school and high school attendance areas to begin to ease current and projected overcrowding at Rosemount High School and Rosemount Middle School by more fully utilizing existing space at other district schools.
+The District 196 School Board on Monday unanimously approved recommended changes to high school, middle school and elementary school attendance areas to ease current and projected overcrowding at Rosemount High School and Rosemount Middle School by utilizing available space at other district schools.